evmos/ethermint/docs/basics/tokens.md

 ### EVM Tokens

 Ethermint is compatible with ERC20 tokens and other non-fungible token standards (EIP721, EIP1155) that are natively supported by the EVM.
-One important remark is that these tokens don't interact with the Cosmos modules and other Cosmos SDK coins.

 ## Next {hide}